kubernetes-sigs/kwok/site/content/en/docs/generated/kwokctl_config_tidy.md

 ## kwokctl config tidy

-Tidy the default config file with --config
+Tidy the default config file.
+When combined with --config, it merges the specified configuration files into the default one.

 ```
 kwokctl config tidy [flags]